earth-metabolome-initiative/emi-monorepo/web/backend/README.md

 # Backend
 This is the backend of the web application.
-It is written in Rust
+It is written in Rust.